 John Trogner - Co-Owner

-These days, John Trogner (and his co-owner/brother Chris) is living a brewer's dream.
+These days, John Trogner (along with his co-owner/brother Chris) is living a brewer's dream.
 What started out as a small-scale operation in their house has grown into a brand with national recognition brewed right in Hershey.
 Years ago, John couldn't imagine a time when someone would order his beer at a bar.
 Now, he revels in a time when he can brew anything he thinks of.
-While he's inspired by traveling the world, he's still very much influenced by local ingredients in Pennsylvania.
+While finds inspiration by traveling the world, he's still very much influenced by local ingredients in Pennsylvania.
 He likens the flavors of Tröegs to "tasting your backyard."
-The brewery is a must-stop for any beer-lover visiting our region.
-Explore Tröegs' brewing process on their self-guided or guided tours, listed as one of the top 10 by USA Today.
+The brewery is a must-stop for any beer lover visiting our region.
+Explore Tröegs' brewing process on their self-guided or guided tours, listed as one of the top 10 brewery tours by USA Today.

 Jeff Musselman - Brewmaster

 The combination of art and science drew Jeff Musselman to brewing beer.
 This aligns perfectly with the Millworks, home to more than 20 artist studios.
 This Midtown community hub focuses on incorporating Central PA agriculture into all of its menu items, including the beer.
 Musselman uses local hop and herb suppliers for a uniquely regional flavor.
 He also takes inspiration from the menu, staff collaboration, and even customer requests.
 It's hard to find a beer more local than those brewed at Millworks.
-Grab a pint and peruse the art gallery before, or after, you grab a fantastic farm to table meal.
+Grab a pint and peruse the art gallery before, or after, you feast on a fantastic farm-to-table meal.

 The Brewers recommend: